weaveworks/MoodyKubie/README.md

 You don't need to build the Docker images to work on the MoodyKubie.

 You'll need [Node](https://nodejs.org) and [Go](https://golang.org) installed.
-Then, in one terminal run the backend recognition service using the following commands:
+Then, in one terminal run the recognition service using the following commands:

 ```
 # Navigate to the backend service app
-➤ cd recognition-service-node/app/
+➤ cd moodykubie-service/app/

 # Download and install dependencies
 ➤ npm install